 The vendor shall provide calculated data from final witnessed testing immediately upon completion of testing.
 The final results of critical parameters shall be determined prior to the inspector leaving the test facility.

-Tests shall be made on the fully assembled machine, using contract components, instrumentation, and accessories · If a baseplate is supplied by the motor vendor, testing of the fully assembled motor shall include the baseplate when specified.
+Tests shall be made on the fully assembled machine, using contract components, instrumentation, and accessories.

+· If a baseplate is supplied by the motor vendor, testing of the fully assembled motor shall include the baseplate when specified.

+The vendor shall notify the purchaser not less than 5 working days before the date that the equipment will be ready for testing.
+If the testing is rescheduled, the vendor shall notify the purchaser not less than 5 working days before the new test date.

-· When specified, at least six weeks before the first scheduled test, the vendor shall submit to the purchaser, for his/her review and comment, detailed procedures for all tests including acceptance criteria for all monitored parameters.
+6.3.1.5.1 · When specified, at least six weeks before the first scheduled test, the vendor shall submit to the purchaser, for his/her review and comment, detailed procedures for all tests including acceptance criteria for all monitored parameters.
 The following items (when applicable) shall be included in the test procedures.

 Types of tests (electrical or mechanical).